fatimamb/finding_donors/README.md

 This project contains three files that you will need to use:

 - finding_donors.ipynb: This is the main file.
 - census.csv: The project dataset.
-You'll load this data in the notebook.
 - visuals.py: This Python script provides supplementary visualizations for the project.
 Do not modify.